ryanatkn/gro/src/task/README.md

   Task modules do not have any side effects when imported, while Node scripts just execute when imported - their primary purpose is to cause side effects.
-- Module resolution is different, and not just by making `.task.ts` optional.
+- Module resolution is different.
   - When a task name is given to Gro, it first searches the current working directory and falls back to searching the Gro directory.